Fukushima nuclear accident cleanup: Management of contaminated water

 Continued cooling of the melted reactor cores is required in order to remove excess heat.
 Due to damage to the integrity of the reactor vessels, radioactive water accumulates inside the reactor and turbine buildings.
-To decontaminate the contaminated water, TEPCO installed radioactive water treatment systems.
+To decontaminate the contaminated water, TEPCO installed radioaction water treatment systems.

 The Japanese government had initially requested the assistance of the Russian floating water decontamination plant Landysh to process the radioactive water from the damaged reactors, but negotiations with the Russian government were an extremely slow process and it is unclear if the plant was ever sent to Fukushima.
 Landysh was built by Russia with funding from Japan to process liquid wastes produced during the decommissioning of nuclear submarines.

 As of early September 2011, the operating rate of the filtering system exceeded the target of 90 percent for the first time.
-85,000 tons of water were decontaminated by September 11, with over 100,000 tons of waste water remaining to be treated at the time.
+85,000 tons of water were decontaminated by 11 September, with over 100,000 tons of waste water remaining to be treated at the time.
 The nuclear waste generated by the filters had already filled almost 70 percent of the 800 cubic meters of storage space available at the time.
 TEPCO had to figure out how to cool the reactors with less than 15 tons of water per day in order to reduce the growth of waste water and nuclear waste to more manageable levels.